BUMETCS673/project-team-1/team.md

 My name is Jisoo Lee, and this is my last semester in the MSCS program.
 I began my journey as a Biomedical Science student with master's degree in Public Health.
 I have worked for 3 years as a Genomic data analysis researcher in R&D before starting CS degree.
-This summer, I have worked as a software engineer in Biotech, and will be starting full-time position next year.
+This summer, I have worked as a software engineer in Biotech, and will be startinggit  full-time position next year.
 I am thrilled to learn a lot from this course with our team.

+### Mali Rivera
+My name is Mali Rivera and this is my last core class in the MSSD program.
+I got my undergraduate degree in biology and worked as a Research Associate in R&D before starting the MSSD program.
+I am looking forward to transition to a Software Development position and am excited to gain experience throughout this project!